modulero/cruddy-tests/README.md

     | Default Resource Abilities
     |--------------------------------------------------------------------------
     |
-    | This array of abilities will be used to determine which cruddy tests
+    | This array of abilities will be used to determine which cruddy tests need
-    | needs to be made.
+    | to be created.
 Feel free to change this into something you want.
     |
     */